-For every hyped up “game of the year” such as Trojans vs. Buckeyes or Ohio State and Penn State, there’s a trap game lying in the weeds, ready to up and pounce on the college football world, sending shock waves far and wide.
+For every hyped up “game of the year” such as Trojans vs. Buckeyes or Ohio State and Penn State, there’s a trap game lying in the weeds, ready to up and pounce on the college football world.
 Take the following six-pack of examples, which could serve as trap games in the Big Ten for 2009.

 Trap Game: Western Michigan (September 5th)

 Stop eyeing the Irish the following week, Michigan—the Broncos (9-4 in 2008) are no slouch.
 Western Michigan returns seven starters on offense in 2009, including QB Tim Hiller, who threw for 36 TDs and over 3,700 yards last season.